Myths play a useful role in our life. They help to simplify and present a story that build shared understanding and insight.

 Cultivating and developing your change management skill and leadership style will help you lead and drive change.
 So what are some of the key change management leadership skills worth developing.
 I’ve put together four worth your consideration

-#1 Have an ear to the ground
+#1 Have an ear to the ground when leading change

 Don’t surround yourself with ‘supporters’ who are all saying the same thing.
 Get out and about and listen to what your colleagues throughout the organisation as saying about the change initiative.It is not always going to be easy to ‘listen into’ the vibe or views of all levels of your organisation so your job is to develop strategies to gather input (anonymous or otherwise), listen to the chatter at key break or social events, dig into what is behind seemingly innocuous questions at Q & A sessions, and engage with the naysayers to get a better understanding of their resistance.